The Best Robo-Advisers for Seniors

 - Can’t move money between goals

-A robo-advisor is an online platform that provides automated money management solutions with limited (or no) human interaction.
-Instead of a real, live financial advisor managing your accounts, a digital service does it for you.
-How?
-By using different algorithms, not actual robots.
+A robo-adviser is an online platform that provides automated money-management solutions with limited (or no) human interaction.
+Instead of a real, live financial adviser managing your accounts, a digital service does it for you by using algorithms, not actual robots.

-FYI: In 2021, an estimated 3.5 million adults used a robo-advisor to manage their investment portfolio.2 That number is expected to increase in the coming years.
+FYI: As of 2023, more than 1 in 3 U.S. adults had tried or actively used a robo-adviser to manage their investment portfolio.3 That number is expected to increase in the coming years.

-It might sound scary to entrust your life savings to a computer program, but keep in mind that most humans who manage wealth use mathematical formulas and predictive models too.
-While the service might feel very different than using a human financial advisor, a robo-advisor essentially carries out the same functions for a fraction of the cost.
+It may sound scary to entrust your life savings to a computer program, but keep in mind that most humans who manage wealth use mathematical formulas and predictive models too.
+The service may feel very different than using a human financial adviser, but a robo-adviser essentially carries out the same functions for a fraction of the cost.

-Most robo-advisors offer similar services, which often include:
+Most robo-advisers offer similar services, which often include:

 - Online or in-app account setup